-The SAGE program is a unique model for providing legal, social and other support to vulnerable women experiencing, or at risk of, family violence.
+The SAGE program is a unique model for providing legal and family violence support to women with increased vulnerability, experiencing or at risk of family violence.

 SAGE is a family violence team that offers:

 - intensive legal, family violence and financial counselling support

 - case management and strong referral pathways